lsaravia/MetawebsAssembly/Appendices.md

 | Lak      | Whipple_Lake         | 199       | 0          | 380         | 582       | 8          | 1262        | 200       | 0          | 579         | 154       | 0          | 167         |
 | Lak      | Wolf_Lake            | 45        | 0          | 241         | 182       | 0          | 806         | 33        | 0          | 368         | 0         | 0          | 76          |

-Table: Motif counts for the empirical networks and 99% confidence intervals based on 1000 assembly model networks.
-Where EC is exploitative competition, AC apparent competition, TT tri-trophic chain and OM is omnivory.
+Table: Motif counts for the empirical food webs and 99% CIs based on 1000 assembly model networks, where EC is exploitative competition, AC apparent competition, TT tri-trophic chain and OM is omnivory.
 Quantities marked with '*' are significant at 1% level.
 Only 1 network showed significant under-representation and 9 networks over-representation for at least one motif.

 |Metaweb |Network             | Size|      chi2| pvalue|
 |:----|:-------------------|----:|---------:|------:|